 An Overview of Microservices Architecture & Design

 Microservices are becoming an increasingly common architectural choice for building cloud-based enterprise software applications as they are highly scalable, easily extensible, selectively deployable, and designed for the cloud from the start.
-Microservices, unlike traditional applications, provide a migration path to modernize legacy applications and move them to the cloud.
+Microservices, unlike traditional applications, provide a future cloud-based architecture for application modernization initiatives.
 A microservices application must be designed and architected according to specific principles to realize all of its advantages.

 Table of Contents